billahdotdev/Learn-Inkscape/README.md

 >6.
 Extensions:
 >>
->> &bull;Inkscape provides a variety of filters and effects that you can apply to objects to achieve different visual effects.
-These include blur, drop shadow, glow, and many others.
+>> &bull;Inkscape supports extensions, which are additional features and tools that extend its functionality.
+You can find and install extensions to perform tasks like generating patterns, creating 3D effects, or optimizing images for the web.
 >>
 >>
 >>&bull;Experiment with applying filters and effects to your artwork to add depth, texture, and visual interest.